How to get a driver's license in Texas

-In Texas, if you are between 18 and 24 years of age and you want to apply a drivers license, you are required to complete driver education training.
-Texas law and the Department of Public Safety require you complete a 6-Hour adult driver ed course.
+Are you wondering how to get a drivers license in Texas between 18 and 24?
+In Texas, if you are between 18 and 24 years of age and you want to apply for a drivers license, you are required to complete driver education training.
+Texas law and the Department of Public Safety require you complete a 6-Hour adult drivers ed course.
 Fortunately, you can complete this course in the comfort of your own home when you sign up to take your course online.
+Below you will find detailed information about how to get a drivers license in Texas.

-Whether you choose to complete a classroom course or an online adult drivers education course, make sure the provider you choose is approved by the Texas Education Agency (TEA).
+What's the process of getting a drivers license at 18 in Texas?
+The first step would be enrolling in a Texas adult drivers ed course.
+Whether you choose to complete a classroom course or an online adult drivers education course, make sure the provider you choose is approved by the Texas Department of Licensing and Regulation (TDLR).

 Your online Texas adult drivers ed course will give you the knowledge and skills you need to pass your driving exam at the DPS, and prepare you for the challenges you'll face behind the wheel.
 Topics covered will include: